stanfordjournalism/stanford-progj-2021/projects/fda_recall_entities.md

 Physical sciences, distributor-teleflex-recalls-galemed-babiplus-pressure-relief-manifolds-due-dislodged-valve.json
 ```

-* `Physical sciences` is extracted from the `name` field of the OpenCalais JSON data
+* `Physical sciences` is extracted from the `name` field of the JSON data
-* The file name is simply the name of the local JSON file where the OpenCalais data is stored.
+* The file name is simply the name of the local JSON file where the API data is stored.

 Here's a snippet showing the relevant portion of the JSON file for a "socialTag" item: